Class of 2019

 “A true leader must be able to see different perspectives while widening his or her own understanding of cultures and communities of the world.”

 Jason Lin is an executive at Alibaba Pictures based in Los Angeles.
 He is responsible for establishing and managing partnerships with premiere Hollywood production companies like Amblin Partners and eOne.
 Lin leads the development and production of a slate of China co-production projects, including the recently released Peppa Celebrates Chinese New Year.
 He also works to execute China releases of films such as Green Book and A Dog’s Purpose.
 Previously, Lin was a director with United Talent Agency’s (UTA) corporate development division, where he was responsible for the acquisition of The Agency Group, which later became UTA Music.
 As a director, Lin was also responsible for corporate investment, financing, and client advisory.
 Prior to that, Lin was an investment banking associate at Morgan Stanley and Moelis, executing deals for technology and entertainment clients.
 From 2004 to 2010, he was a vice president of development and production at the Jet Li Production Studio based in Shanghai.
 His producing credits include Ocean Heaven, The Forbidden Kingdom, The Mummy 3, Fearless, The Warlords, and War.
 Prior to that, he held strategic planning and finance roles at the Walt Disney Company in Burbank, California.
-Lin received his MBA from the Wharton School at the University of Pennsylvania and his bachelor’s degree from the University of California, Berkeley.
+Lin received his M.B.A. from the Wharton School at the University of Pennsylvania and his bachelor’s degree from the University of California, Berkeley.

-Research Fellow, Harvard Medical School
+Visiting Scholar, Harvard Medical School

 Founder & Director, Lupine Children's Foundation